genisott/pysambar/README.md

 cd pysambar
 pip install .
 ```
-To use the package: ```library(SAMBAR)```.
+To use the package you can import it using: ```import sambar```.
+And then access the different functions implemented with ```sambar.function()```.

-As an example, we've added mutation data of Uterine Corpus Endometrial Carcinoma (UCEC) primary tumor samples, obtained from The Cancer Genome Atlas, to this package.
-Running ```subtypes <- sambar()``` will run SAMBAR with default settings on these data, using desparsification based on based on the MSigDb "Hallmark" gene sets.
-It will return a list of samples belonging to *k*=2-4 subtypes.
+As an example you can find mutation data of Uterine Corpus Endometrial Carcinoma (UCEC) primary tumpor samples from The Cancer Genome Atlas.
+This data is in the ToyData folder as well as the MSigDb "Hallmark" gene sets.
+The program will compute the pathway mutation scores and clustering for *k*=2-4 (by default) and output the corrected mutation scores, the pathway mutation scores, and the clustering table.

 ## More information on the method ##